G00364778/52465_assignments/README.md

 This repository contains the Jupyter Programming assignment for data analtics module and all the reference materials describing the module.

 ## How to run the notebook?
 There notebook can be viewed onlinein GitHib or download to a PC and viewed in a Python Notebook.
-To view the file on github, just select the
+To view the file on github, just select the The Python numpy.random package.ipynb from the list of files, or download the file by right clicking the link and save the file to the document folder on the PC and launch the Jupyter notebook locally on the PC.

 ## References
 - [Github Markdown reference](https://guides.github.com/features/mastering-markdown/)